pingcap/tidb-inspect-tools/grafana_collector/README.md

 # Grafana collector

-A simple http service that generates *.PDF reports from [Grafana](http://grafana.org/) dashboards.
+A simple http service that generates PDF reports for [Grafana](http://grafana.org/) dashboards.

 > Fork of [reporter](https://github.com/IzakMarais/reporter), using gopdf instead of pdflatex.